-On October 17, 2020, Medicago Inc., an equity method investee of Philip Morris Investments B.V. ("PMIBV"), a PMI subsidiary, entered into a contribution agreement with the Canadian government (the "Contribution Agreement") whereby the Canadian government agreed to contribute up to CAD 173 million (approximately \$131 million on the date of signing) to Medicago Inc., to support its on-going COVID-19 vaccine development and clinical trials, and for the construction of its Quebec City manufacturing facility (the "Project").
+On October 17, 2020, Medicago Inc., an equity method investee of Philip Morris Investments B.V. ("PMIBV"), a PMI subsidiary, entered into a contribution agreement with the Canadian government (the "Contribution Agreement"), whereby the Canadian government agreed to contribute up to CAD 173 million (approximately \$131 million on the date of signing) to Medicago Inc., to support its on-going COVID-19 vaccine development and clinical trials, and for the construction of its Quebec City manufacturing facility (the "Project").
 PMIBV and the majority shareholder of Medicago Inc. are also parties to the Contribution Agreement as guarantors of Medicago Inc.'s obligations thereunder on a joint and several basis ("Co-Guarantors").
 The Co-Guarantors agreed to repay amounts contributed by the Canadian government plus interest, if Medicago Inc. fails to do so, and could be responsible for the costs of other Medicago's obligations (such as the achievement of specific milestones of the Project).
 The maximum amount of these obligations is currently non-estimable.
-As of March 31, 2021, PMI has determined that these guarantees did not have a material impact on its condensed consolidated financial statements.
+As of June 30, 2021, PMI has determined that these guarantees did not have a material impact on its condensed consolidated financial statements.

-In connection with the Contribution Agreement, PMIBV and the majority shareholder of Medicago Inc. entered into a guarantors' agreement that apportions Co-Guarantors' obligations and limits those of PMIBV to its then share of holdings in Medicago Inc., which as of March 31, 2021 was approximately 32%.
+In connection with the Contribution Agreement, PMIBV and the majority shareholder of Medicago Inc. entered into a guarantors' agreement that apportions Co-Guarantors' obligations and limits those of PMIBV to its then share of holdings in Medicago Inc., which as of June 30, 2021 was approximately 32%.
+In July 2021, Medicago Inc. initiated an additional round of equity funding in which PMIBV did not participate.
+As a result, PMIBV's share of holdings in Medicago Inc. was reduced to approximately 25%.
 The guarantees are in effect through March 31, 2026.